Case Study • Execution Readiness Lab

 From scattered updates to a weekly operating brief.

-One of Chip’s most useful outputs is the weekly brief: a structured view of progress, open loops, pipeline movement, content opportunities, blockers, and decisions needed.
+One of Chip’s most useful outputs is the weekly brief: a structured view of progress, open loops, pipeline movement, content opportunities, blockers, drift, and decisions needed.

 A useful brief should answer: